LorenaGallego/DL4ADpred/README.md

 ## Data
-The data used concatenate 4 different PSG databases, 1 for patients with AD and 3 public databases to obtain studies of healthy patients.
-Only 4 EEG channels are taken from all of them and these databases are preprocessed to avoid biases in the experiments.
+The data used concatenate 4 different PSG databases, 1 for patients with AD and 3 public databases to obtain studies of healthy patients where only 4 EEG channels were taken.
+These databases were preprocessed to avoid biases in the experiments, and were separated into the different sleep stages (N1, N2, N3, REM) to perform independent tests.
 The databases of healthy patients can be found in:
 * [ISRUC-SLEEP Dataset (Subgroup-III)](https://doi.org/10.1016/j.cmpb.2015.10.013)
 * [Dream Open Dataset-Healthy (DOD-H)](https://doi.org/10.1109/TNSRE.2020.3011181)